-So today we are going to take a look at one of the roots of the centerpiece of the Yom Kippur davening, Yom Kippur and Rosh Hashanah davening, and it's one of the most familiar parts of the machzor when Art Scroll published it, machzor and put out ads for it, the page they opened to was this one I think.
-In addition to Kol Nidrei, the other page they open to was Unetaneh Tokef.
+So today we are going to take a look at one of the roots of one of the centerpieces of the Yom Kippur davening, Yom Kippur and Rosh Hashanah davening.
+And it's one of the most familiar parts of the machzor.
+When ArtScroll published its machzor and put out ads for it, the page they opened to was this one, I think.
+In addition to Kol Nidrei, the other page they opened to was Unetaneh Tokef.

 The High Holidays' Scariest Prayer: Interpreting Unetaneh Tokef

 I am actually talking about something that goes back before that, because if you look at the poem itself, at the piyut itself, the piyut borrows imagery.
-The central part of the piyut borrows from the story of Tanach and I would like to use that story in Tanach to kind of shed light on, kind of a new look on, Unetaneh Tokef.
+The central part of the piyut borrows imagery from the story of Tanach, and I would like to use that story in Tanach to kind of shed light on, kind of a new look on, Unetaneh Tokef.